nzuevwork/devops-automation-projects/devops-automation-projects/website-security-autoban/README.md

-## Website Security Auto-Ban Script
+# Website Security Auto-Ban Script

-Simple PHP-based protection against brute-force and suspicious activity.
+## 🧠 Overview

+A small PHP script that improves website security by blocking suspicious and brute-force requests.

-### Features
+## 📌 Features
-- IP auto-blocking
-- Login attempt monitoring
-- Lightweight server-side protection
-- Easy integration

-### Use cases
-- Shared hosting security
-- CMS protection
-- Admin panel hardening

-### Tech stack
+- Monitors HTTP requests
+- Bans IPs that match suspicious patterns
-- PHP
+- Easily customizable

-- Apache / Nginx
+## 🛠 Usage

+Upload `autoban.php` to your site, include it on protected pages, adjust patterns as needed.